-Your patio awning may be equipped with LED strip lighting or other lighting types.
-These lights are controlled by a switch located near the Awning EXTEND/RETRACT switch, or on your multiplex touchscreen panel, or on a remote-control device.
+The patio awning may be equipped with LED strip lighting or other lighting types.
+These lights are controlled by a switch located near the Awning EXTEND/RETRACT switch, or on the multiplex touchscreen panel, or on a remote-control or Bluetooth-linked device.